Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The distribution of common perpendiculars

 In the cases when error bounds are known for the mixing property of the continuous time or discrete time geodesic flow on $\G Y$, we obtain corresponding error terms in the equidistribution result of Theorem \ref{theo:introequidequid} generalising \cite[Theo.~20]{ParPau14ETDS} (where $F=0$) and in the approximation of the counting function $\N_{D^-,\,D^+,\,0}$ by the expression introduced in Theorem \ref{theo:mainintrocount}.
 In the manifold case, see \cite{KleMar96}, \cite{Clozel03}, \cite{Dolgopyat98}, \cite{Stoyanov11}, \cite{Liverani04}, \cite{GiuLivPol13}, and Section \ref{subsect:erroterms} for definitions and precise references.
 Here is an example of such a result in the manifold case.

-\btheo Assume that $Y$ is a compact Riemannian manifold and $m_F$ is exponentially mixing under the geodes\-ic flow for the Hölder regularity, or that $Y$ is a locally symmetric space, the boundary of $D^\pm$ is smooth, $m_F$ is finite, smooth, and exponentially mixing under the geodesic flow for the Sobolev regularity.
-Assume that the strong stable/unstable ball masses by the conditionals of $m_F$ are Hölder-continuous in their radius. \begin{enumerate} \item As $t$ tends to $+\infty$, the pushforwards $(\flow t)_*\sigma^+_{D^-}$ of the skinning measure of $D^-$ by the geodesic flow equidistribute towards the Gibbs measure $m_F$ with exponential speed. \item There exists $\kappa>0$ such that, as $t\ra+\infty$,
+\btheo Assume that $Y$ is a compact Riemannian manifold and $m_F$ is exponentially mixing under the geodes\-ic flow for the H\"older regularity, or that $Y$ is a locally symmetric space, the boundary of $D^\pm$ is smooth, $m_F$ is finite, smooth, and exponentially mixing under the geodesic flow for the Sobolev regularity.
+Assume that the strong stable/unstable ball masses by the conditionals of $m_F$ are H\"older-continuous in their radius. \begin{enumerate} \item As $t$ tends to $+\infty$, the pushforwards $(\flow t)_*\sigma^+_{D^-}$ of the skinning measure of $D^-$ by the geodesic flow equidistribute towards the Gibbs measure $m_F$ with exponential speed. \item If the skinning measures $\sigma^+_{D^-}$ and $\sigma^-_{D^+}$ are finite and nonzero, there exists $\kappa>0$ such that, as $t\ra+\infty$,

 \end{enumerate} \etheo

 See Section \ref{subsect:erroterms} for a discussion of the assumptions and the dependence of $\operatorname{O}(\cdot)$ on the data.
 Similar (sometimes more precise) error estimates were known earlier for the counting function in special cases of $D^\pm$ in constant curvature geometrically finite manifolds (often in small dimension) through the work of Huber, Selberg, Patterson, Lax and Phillips \cite{LaxPhi82}, Cosentino \cite{Cosentino99}, Kontorovich and Oh \cite{KonOh11}, Lee and Oh \cite{LeeOh13}.